2019 Labor and Employment Law Updates

 8. New 2019 IRS Standard Mileage Rates

-Starting January 1, 2019, the IRS has increased the standard mileage rates to 58 cents per mile (up 3.5 cents from 2018).
+Starting January 1, 2019, the IRS has increased the standard mileage rate to 58 cents per mile (up 3.5 cents from 2018).
 The medical or moving driving rate has also increased to 20 cents per mile (up 2 cents from 2018).
 Please note that the charitable organization rate of 14 cents per mile remains unchanged.

 Please contact our office with if you have any questions regarding employee mileage or other business-related reimbursements.